 - Emphasising advocacy and not promotion.
 Melbourne Metro Trains used a mix of some cute cartoons characters with catchy music that turned out into a cult.
 Serious message delivered in a sing-along melody that you catch yourself singing unconsciously.

-- Being concerned about what customers say to each other and not what your business will say to the customer.
+- Being concerned about what customers say to each other, customer communication, and not what your business will say to the customer.
 Airbnb where the emphasis is on the content generated and shared by their customers with their friends.

 - Influencing how customers experience all aspects of your brand.
 Apple Stores removes the customer from the checkout area and allows them to have an experience.